mikebharris/simple_php_link_shortener/README.md

 Here's a summary list of the technology employed:

 * One single PHP script.
 * One single .htaccess file in Apache.
-*     One single mySQL database table.
+* One single mySQL database table (could be Postgres, or a noSQL database of course).
 * One single robots.txt file (optional).
 * phpMyAdmin or mySQL console for adminsitration.